-If the request made by the user is an access request to web services, the Create\Request transition can fire, and a token will be deposited into the Request\Details place.
-A token in the Request\Details place contains the information retrieved from the User\Details place combined with the information from the incoming user request.
-This enables the Application Logic transition representing the business logic of the application.
-Note that the Application Logic transition is defined as an abstract transition that can be refined into a detailed design according to the actual functionalities of the application.
-When the transition Application Logic fires, the application applies its business logic to the incoming request, and generates requests for web services invocation.
-To illustrate concurrent invocations of two web services, the CPN model contains two web services that are protected by two different XML firewalls.
+If the request made by the user is an access request to web services, the Create_Request transition can fire, and a token will be deposited into the Request_Details place.
+A token in the Request_Details place contains the information retrieved from the User_Details place combined with the information from the incoming user request.
+This enables the Application_Logic transition representing the business logic of the application.
+Note that the Application_Logic transition is defined as an abstract transition that can be refined into a detailed design according to the actual functionalities of the application.
+When the transition Application_Logic fires, the application applies its business logic to the incoming request, and generates requests for To illustrate concurrent web services invocation. invocations of two web services, the CPN model contains two web services that are protected by two different XML firewalls.
 To simplify matters, we assume that the user has to wait for both of the results returned from the web service invocations before any further requests can be processed.
-The goal of the XML firewall is to perform the authentication and authorisation activities for incoming user requests from an application.
-If the user is authorised and has the needed permissions to access a web service, then the web service is invoked.
-This logic is shown in Figure 3 using the XML FW1 and XML FW2 transition for XML Firewall 1 and XML Firewall 2, respectively.
-If the user request is authentic, and the user has all the necessary permissions to invoke a web service protected by an XML firewall, a 'true' token will be deposited into its Done\Checking place (Done\Checking1 or Done Checking2), which enables the corresponding Req for WS transition (representing the action of request for web services).
-If the transition Req for WS fires, a token representing this request will be deposited into place WS Req (Web Service Request), and enables the corresponding WS Logic transition that is defined as an abstract transition for the web service logic.
-After processing the request by a web service, a token representing the result will be placed in the corresponding FW Result place.
-On the other hand, if the web service access is denied, the corresponding Access Denied transition fires, and a token representing an access denied message is placed in the FW Result place.
+The goal of the XML firewall is to perform the authentication and authorization activities for incoming user requests from an application.
+If the user is authorized and has the needed permissions to access a web service, then the web service is invoked.
+This logic is shown in Figure 3 using the XML_FW1 and XML_FW2 transition for XML Firewall 1 and XML Firewall 2, respectively.
+If the user request is authentic, and the user has all the necessary permissions to invoke a web service protected by an XML firewall, a "true" token will be deposited into its Done_Checking place (Done_Checking1 Done_Checking2), which enables the corresponding Req_for_WS transition (representing the action of request for web services).
+If the transition Req_for_WS fires, a token representing this request will be deposited into place WS_Req (Web Service Request), and enables the corresponding WS_Logic transition that is defined as an abstract transition for the web service logic.
+After processing the request by a web service, a token representing the result will be placed in the corresponding FW_Result place.
+On the other hand, if the web service access is denied, the corresponding Access_Denied transition fires, and a token representing an access denied message is placed in the FW_Result place.

-When there is a token in both of the FW\Result1 and FW\Result2 place, the Accept\Result transition in the application module can fire.
-Once the result is accepted, a token is deposited into the Init\Result place, which implies the availability of the return results from the web services.
-This enables the Application\logic transition, and the return results can now be used by the Application\Logic transition for further processing.
-When the Application\Logic transition fires, any needed computations are performed, and a token is returned to the User\Request place, which enables a new user access request.
+When there is a token in both of the FW_Result1 and FW_Result2 place, the Accept_Result transition in the application module can fire.
+Once the result is accepted, a token is deposited into the Init_Result place, which implies the availability of the return results from the web services.
+This enables the Application_logic transition, and the return results can now be used by the Application_Logic transition for further processing.
+When the Application_Logic transition fires, any needed computations are performed, and a token is returned to the User_Request place, which enables a new user access request.